Five Upcoming Email Marketing Tips Every Digital Marketer Should Know

 There was a time when email marketing was the Holy Grail for all digital brands to generate leads.
-Then, came a time when it slowed down as people did not have the time to go through clunky emails, click ten attached links and fill out surveys.
-That was in the initial days of the rise of smart technology.
-People preferred snappier methods including push notifications, SMS alerts, on-site banners, and pop-ups.
-Emails became a thing of the past until a group of marketing geniuses figured out a way to revamp the way emails interact with the target audience.
+Then came a time when it slowed down as people did not have the time to go through clunky emails, click ten attached links, and fill out surveys.
+That was in the initial days of the rise of intelligent technology.
+People preferred snappier methods, including push notifications, SMS alerts, on-site banners, and pop-ups.
+Emails became a thing of the past until a group of marketing geniuses figured out a way to revamp how emails interact with the target audience.

-Email marketing has always been at the top of all lead-generating strategies since this time.
+Since then, email marketing has been at the top of all lead-generating strategies.
 Here are a few reasons several leading small and medium businesses still prefer including email campaigns in their digital marketing strategies –

 - Emails work as potential reminders.
 They can engage old customers and interest them in new offers.

 - Some visitors convert, but they require a longer than usual sales cycle.
 Email marketing can engage them to a site.

 - You can strengthen your relationship with subscribers by sending them periodic email reminders of special offers and discounts for subscribers only!